ccUnity3d/Brainztorm-docs/manual/users/server.rst

 - Play session history.
 - Banned users management.
 - Resource management.

-- Integration with other modules:
+This module is integrated with the following components:
  - Achievements
  - Resources
  - Store